emacsmirror/repo-grep/README.md

 Include only specific types: `:include-ext '(".f90" ".F90")`

 ### Binary file search

-Skip by default; toggle via `M-x repo-grep-set-ignore-binary` or set:
+Binary files are skipped by default; toggle this with `M-x repo-grep-set-ignore-binary` or set:

 ```elisp
 (setq repo-grep-ignore-binary nil)